 For things you use often, buy in bulk.

 Think things like grains, pasta, spices, and meat.
 Store them well so they will last you long.
+Use containers that can properly seal.

 Instead of processed food, buy fresh as much as possible.